mautic/documentation/en/emails/manage_emails.md

 - Default format for date only
 - Default Time Only Format

+### Tracking Pixel

+The tracking pixel image is appended to the email message, if enabled.
+If needed, one could insert the tracking pixel image with the special token `{tracking_pixel}` at any place other within the text body.
+Beware that it should not be inserted directly after the opening `<body>` because this prevents correct display of pre-header text on some MUAs

 ### Code Mode

 [Go to the Code Mode docs](./../themes/code_mode.html).